decentraland/rentals-contract/README.md

 ## Extending a rental

-BEFORE a rental is over, a new listing or offer for the LAND can be accepted as long as the lessor and tenant in said offer/listing are the same as the ongoing rental.
+BEFORE a rental is over, a new listing or offer for the LAND can be accepted as long as the lessor and tenant in said offer/listing are the same.

 Doing so will extend the end date of the rental by the amount of rental days defined.